 Strategy #1: Change VPN Server Locations

-It takes more time for a server to connect with your device if that server is located far away.
-Always choose a server in your VPN that is as close as possible to your location.
+It takes more time for a server to connect with your device if that server is geographically located far away.
+This seems like common sense, but it’s easy to forget.

 A server in a different geographical location should only be used if you’re trying to spoof your location to a specific country.